X

 For example:

-• . failing to research the company
+• .
+Failing to research the company.

-• . lack clarity in their answers
+• To exhibit a lack of clarity in responses.

-• . don't ask questions
+• .
+Failing to ask questions.

-• . show a lack of motivation
+• To demonstrate a lack of motivation.

-• . behave in an unprofessional manner
+• .
+Exhibiting unprofessional conduct.

 These mistakes are often due to a lack of preparation.
 By taking the time to prepare in advance, I can easily avoid them. 💡 A successful interview often hinges on simple basics.